leixiaofeng-astar/eye_rasabot/data/nlu.md

 - Do doctors perform surgeries for Cataracts?
 - What kind of surgery helps with Cataracts?
 - How can I stop my Cataract permanently?
-- My Cataracts are bothering me, how can I be treated?
+- I don't want to have surgery, how can I stop Cataracts?
 - I have very bad Cataracts, what can the doctor do to improve it?
-- How can I improve my Cataracts if my eye drops dont work?
+- How can I improve my Cataracts if my eye drops donâ€™t work?
 - Is there any procedure the doctor can do to improve my dry eyes?
 - What does Cataract Surgery entail?
 - Can I go for surgery for Cataracts?
 - Is there a way to surgically treat Cataracts?
+- What happens during cataract surgery?
+- What does the eye surgeon do during cataract surgery?

 ## intent: dryeyes-condition-cornearefractive
 - What is Dry eye syndrome?